Miniblox-Cheaters/MinibloxTranslationLayer/README.md

 This makes the input sequence number not increment and interpolates your position to limit the speed to 1.98 bps (to not flag).
-While you are de-synced, you can do any movement, but you will be limited to effectively 2 BPS.
+While you are de-synced,
+you can do any movement,
+but you will be limited to effectively 2 BPS (and your rotations won't sync).
 You can also use this as a NoFall, simply desync when you are about to fall, and resync as soon as you hit the ground.

+## /serverid, /id, and /invite

+Syntax: `/id`

+Condensed version of /serverinfo that only shows the invite code and server ID, both can be used with `/join`.

+## /serverinfo

+Shows all the information about this server gathered.
+We get all the information from the CPacketServerInfo packet (which is sent as a packet when the server info changes, and included in the CPacketJoinGame packet)

 ## /planets